Romney ad questions Obama's economic stimulus measures

-WASHINGTON (Reuters) - Republican presidential candidate Mitt Romney, trying to deflect criticism of his lucrative past career as a private equity executive, counter attacked President Barack Obama with a new television ad.
+WASHINGTON, July 17 (Reuters) - U.S. Republican presidential candidate Mitt Romney, trying to deflect criticism of his lucrative past career as a private equity executive, counter attacked President Barack Obama with a new television ad.

 “Where Did All the Obama Stimulus Money Go?” asks the TV spot paid for by Romney’s campaign.
 It accuses Democrat Obama’s administration of helping “friends, donors, campaign, supporters, special interest groups.”